AI Misinformation Anxiety: Coping With Deepfakes, Fake News & AI-Generated Lies

 Will this problem ever get better?

 The technology challenge will continue to evolve — but yes, the situation will improve over time.
 Content authentication systems (cryptographic proof of when, where, and how content was created) are being built into cameras, phones, and publishing platforms.
 Legal frameworks are expanding.
 Media literacy education is growing.
-The "wild west" phase of AI-generated content won't last forever, though the transition is uncomfortable.
+The 'wild west' phase of AI-generated content won't last forever, though the transition is uncomfortable.
 History shows that society does adapt to new information challenges — it just takes longer than we'd like.

 Key Takeaways